Advertisements

 An interesting fact: Our upper arm and forearm do not align in a straight line.
 Observe your forearm in front of a mirror by keeping your forearm facing forward.
 The forearm lies slightly away from the body, this is because of the formation of the carrying angle at the elbow.

-#3 Horizontal plane or transverse plane/Vertical axis
+#3 Horizontal plane (transverse plane)/Vertical axis

 transverse plane vertical axis